TITLE Information Security Analyst

 Education: A Bachelor’s degree or an equivalent combination of education and experience is required; a Bachelor’s degree in a computer-related field is preferred.

-Experience: Five years of varied information technology experience which must include general experience in personal computers and operating systems, server operating systems, network protocols and architecture, and project management is required.
+Experience: Five years of varied information technology experience which must include general experience in personal computers and operating systems, server operating systems, network protocols and enterprise architecture, and project management is required.
 Three years of experience in a position requiring familiarity with regulatory compliance practices in a setting such as, but not limited to, healthcare, operational, financial, quality assurance, or human resources is required.

 ESSENTIAL DUTIES AND RESONSIBLITIES

-1. Assists the Information Security Officer (ISO) in creating both short-term and long-term information security and regulatory compliance strategies.
+1. Assists the Information Security Officer in creating short-term and long-term information security and regulatory compliance strategies.

 2. Assures regulatory compliance related to electronic information in areas such as Health Insurance Portability and Accountability Act (HIPAA), Family Educational Rights and Privacy Act (FERPA), and Gramm-Leach-Bliley (GLB), serves as the HIPAA Unit Security Officer for the Computer Services department, and works with the HIPAA Unit Security Officers to ensure full compliance in securing electronic Protected Health Information (ePHI).

 3. Identifies potential areas of information security compliance vulnerability and risk, develops/implements corrective action plans for resolution of problematic issues, and provides general guidance on how to avoid or deal with similar situations in the future.

 4. Develops and periodically reviews and updates information security policies, procedures, and associated documentation to ensure continuing currency and relevance in providing guidance to management and employees regarding regulatory compliance.